Northern Rivers Rail Trail – Lismore to Bentley section

 Removed by moderator.

-Julie Reid 10 months ago
+Julie Reid over 1 year ago

 Very nice but a little sedate.
 Good for young kids and families.
 I would like to see the section that extends to meet the Byron section completed as soon as possible.
 The completed Tweed section is attracting massive visitation and is exceeding all expectations by a significant margin.
 Lismore needs to move a little faster so as it can cash in on the popularity.
 Perhaps if the Lismore rail trail was completed end to end it would encourage Byron Shire to get the lead out.